mayukataoka/XCUITest-demo/README.md

 ## What is Fastlane Snapshot

-Snapshot generates localized iOS and tvOS screenshots for different device types and languages
+Snapshot generates localized iOS and tvOS screenshots for different device types and languages.
+To set up a list of devices you want to take the screenshots from, please look at my Snapfile as a reference - https://github.com/mayukataoka/XCUITest-demo/blob/master/Snapfile.

 ## How to run the XCUITest test without Fastlane Snapshot